Angus King

-Angus Stanley King Jr. (born March 31, 1944) is an American lawyer and politician serving as the junior United States senator from Maine since 2013.
-A political independent since 1993, he previously served as the 72nd governor of Maine from 1995 to 2003.
+Angus Stanley King Jr. (born March 31, 1944) is an American lawyer and politician who has served since 2013 as the junior United States senator from Maine.
+A political independent, he served from 1995 to 2003 as the 72nd governor of Maine.

+Born and raised in Virginia, King moved to Maine after graduating from law school.
+In 1989, he founded Northeast Energy Management, Inc., a company that developed and operated electrical energy conservation projects.
+He won the 1994 Maine gubernatorial election as the independent candidate in a four-way race and was reelected in a landslide in 1998.
+As the country's only independent governor, King enjoyed high approval ratings during his tenure.
+After leaving office in 2003, King returned to his business career.

-King won Maine's 2012 Senate election to replace the retiring Republican Olympia Snowe and took office on January 3, 2013.
-He was reelected to a second term in 2018, following the state's inaugural instant-runoff voting elections.
+King won Maine's 2012 Senate election to replace the retiring Republican Olympia Snowe.
+He was reelected to a second term in 2018, following the state's inaugural instant-runoff voting elections, and won a third term in 2024.
 For committee assignment purposes, he caucuses with the Democratic Party.
-He is one of three independents currently serving in the Senate; the other two are Bernie Sanders of Vermont and Kyrsten Sinema of Arizona, who also caucus with the Democrats.
+He is one of two independents in the Senate; the other is Bernie Sanders of Vermont, who also caucuses with the Democrats.

 Early life, education, and early career

 King was born in Alexandria, Virginia, the son of Ellen Archer (née Ticer) and Angus Stanley King, a lawyer.
 His father was a U.S. magistrate for the Eastern District of Virginia.

-He attended Dartmouth College, earning his B.A. in 1966.
-While a student at Dartmouth, King joined the Delta Upsilon social fraternity.
-He then attended the University of Virginia School of Law, graduating in 1969.
+King graduated from Francis C. Hammond High School in Alexandria.
+He then enrolled at Dartmouth College, where he earned a Bachelor of Arts in 1966.
+At Dartmouth, King joined the Delta Upsilon social fraternity.
+He then attended the University of Virginia School of Law, graduating with a Juris Doctor in 1969.

 Soon after graduating from law school, King entered private law practice in Brunswick, Maine.
 He was a staff attorney for Pine Tree Legal Assistance in Skowhegan.

-In 1972, he served as chief counsel to the U.S. Senate Subcommittee on Alcoholism and Narcotics.
+In 1972, he served as the chief counsel to the U.S. Senate Subcommittee on Alcoholism and Narcotics.
 King served as a legislative assistant to Democratic U.S. Senator William Hathaway in the 1970s.
 He was also well-known statewide as a host on public television.

 In 1973, when he was 29, King was diagnosed with an aggressive form of malignant melanoma.
 King has said he believes he survived cancer only because he had health insurance, and has highlighted this experience when explaining his support for the Affordable Care Act.

 In 1975, King returned to Maine to practice with Smith, Loyd and King in Brunswick.
-In 1983 he was appointed vice president of Swift River/Hafslund Company, which developed alternative energy (hydroelectric and biomass) projects in New England.
+In 1983, he was appointed vice president of Swift River/Hafslund Company, which developed alternative energy (hydroelectric and biomass) projects in New England.

 In 1989, King founded Northeast Energy Management, Inc., a company that developed and operated electrical energy conservation projects.
-In 1994 he sold the company.
-As of 2012 King's investments were valued at between $4.8 million and $22.5 million.
+In 1994, he sold the company.
+As of 2012, King's investments were valued at between $4.8 million and $22.5 million.